tiongg/dotfiles/README.md

 Set sddm theme here: /usr/lib/sddm/sddm.conf.d/default.conf Send notification: notify-send 'Hello world!'
 'This is an example notification.' --icon=dialog-information -a telegam-desktop -t 9999999
 Start sway with css: GTK_DEBUG=interactive swaync

-# TODO
-Wireplumber - Get it to work
-Pipewire - Use this instead of pulseaudio